TryGhost/London/README.md

 - Autoprefixer - Don't worry about writing browser prefixes of any kind, it's all done automatically with support for the latest 2 major versions of every browser.
 - Variables - Simple pure CSS variables
 - [Color Function](https://github.com/postcss/postcss-color-function)

-# SVG Icons

-Casper uses inline SVG icons, included via Handlebars partials.
-You can find all icons inside `/partials/icons`.
-To use an icon just include the name of the relevant file, eg. To include the SVG icon in `/partials/icons/rss.hbs` - use `{{> "icons/rss"}}`.

-You can add your own SVG icons in the same manner.

 # Copyright & License